EverydayDesignStudio/capra-projector/README.md

 ## Software
-###MCP3008
+### MCP3008
-[Needed library](https://pypi.org/project/adafruit-circuitpython-mcp3xxx/) is included in the Makefile.
+[Needed library](https://pypi.org/project/adafruit-circuitpython-mcp3xxx/) is included in the Makefile. <br>
+It may be useful to check out this [guide for wiring up an MCP3008](https://learn.adafruit.com/mcp3008-spi-adc/python-circuitpython) that also has sample code for reading the basic values.

-The code looks like the following: <br>
+The code for getting values looks like the following: <br>
 ```python
 import busio
 import digitalio